jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ![example](/images/microfrontends/inmutable-fetatures.png)

 # Microfrontends: fully business components

-As we saw in the previous section, if we could build independent and fully business components, composed of all the necessary elements, versionables, developed, owned and maintained by a team and **loaded and integrated at runtime in the application** we are building little products
+As I'm saying in the post, the target is to build end-to-end business components.
+If we could build independent and fully business components, composed of all the necessary elements, versionables, developed, owned and maintained by a team and **loaded and integrated at runtime in the application** we are building little end-to-end products to be delivered to the different applications that need to include these business features:

 ![microfrontends-idea](/images/microfrontends/microfrontends-idea.png)